mace-cream/lab2cnew/content/publication/_index.en.md

 Gotcha: a mobile urban sensing system\.
 In *Proceedings of the 12th ACM Conference on Embedded Network Sensor Systems*, 316–317\.
 ACM, 2014\.
 [26] Xiangxiang Xu, Xinlei Chen, Xinyu Liu, Hae Young Noh, Pei Zhang, and Lin Zhang\.
-Gotcha ii: deployment of a vehicle\-based environmental sensing system\.
+Gotcha ii : deployment of a vehicle\-based environmental sensing system\.
 In *Proceedings of the 14th ACM Conference on Embedded Network Sensor Systems CD\-ROM*, 376–377\.
 ACM, 2016\.
 [27] Xiangxiang Xu, Shao\-Lun Huang, Lizhong Zheng, and Lin Zhang\.
 The geometric structure of generalized softmax learning\.